LINC-8: Architecture

 Many operating systems were written for this machine; some were essentially slightly modified versions designed for the original LINC CPU it is partially based on.
-Bootup conventions allowed an image of a custom version of PROGOFOP to first be loaded, followed by executing tape instructions to load the LINC-based operating system.
-In some cases, the bootup procedure was accomplished manually right on the LINC console switches; later systems self-started the system after loading PROGOFOP.
+Bootup conventions allow an image of a custom version of PROGOFOP to first be loaded, followed by executing tape instructions to load the LINC-based operating system.
+In some cases, the bootup procedure is accomplished manually right on the LINC console switches; later systems self-start the system after loading PROGOFOP.

 Other operating systems are actually more generic and are designed to mostly ignore the LINC side of things.
 These are PDP-8-only systems, although perhaps custom configured for the vagaries of the specifics of a LINC-8.
 In some cases, this means that they cannot be run on any other machine; in other cases, the LINC-8 merely represented a normal variation of drivers off of an otherwise non-descript PDP-8 system.
 An advantage of a PDP-8-based system is that PROGOFOP is superfluous here.
-If needed, the PDP-8 system could load PROGOFOP as well as a user program primarily LINC-oriented to get at the laboratory peripherals.
+If needed, the PDP-8 system can load PROGOFOP as well as a user program primarily LINC-oriented to get at the laboratory peripherals.
 The LINC convention of the entire first 1K being unavailable reserved for PROGOFOP is exchanged for the far smaller PDP-8 convention of reserving only 07600-07777 or the last 128-word page of the first 4K of the machine.
 This corresponds to a small reserved area at the end of LINC segment 3 in exchange for much greater overall flexibility.

-The PDP-8 divided its memory into 128-word pages.
-An instruction could reference the current page, that being the page where the instruction itself was located, or page 0, the 128 words of memory at addresses 0-127.
-Indirect addressing could be used to produce 12-bit addresses.
+The PDP-8 divides its memory into 128-word pages.
+An instruction can reference the current page, that being the page where the instruction itself was located, or page 0, the 128 words of memory at addresses 0-127.
+Indirect addressing can be used to produce 12-bit addresses.
 If more than 4K memory is implemented, the indirect addressing is extended to include the Data Field, thus it is possible to access any location indirectly in 32K maximum.
 Again, hardware limitations of the LINC-8 make it hard to achieve a total size of more than 8K total.
 Also implemented is the Instruction Field, making it possible to load larger programs into the same addressing space the Data Field controls.
 Transfer of control can be either direct or indirect as required.
 The new address is determined by first setting the new Instruction Field value, and then executing a JMP or JMS instruction into the new field's corresponding 12-bit address, thus effecting a 15-bit address overall.